Memory of a distinguished American was honored in 1940 when the original Grayson Foundation was formed.

 In 1999, under direction of Drs.
 Gary Lavin (left, below) and Larry Bramlage, the Foundation’s process of evaluating grants was reorganized.
 Instead of having separate committees of academicians and practicing veterinarians, a single Research Advisory Committee (“RAC”) was created.
 The Committee includes 32 individuals representing various research specialties and veterinary practices from across North America.
 Each year, the committee is convened in January, having read all proposals submitted by the research community.
 The RAC spends three days poring over the projects and rates them top to bottom, recommending the best to the board of directors.
 The board then meets to determine how many projects can be funded in that year.

 In 2006, in collaboration with The Jockey Club, the Foundation coordinated and underwrote the first Welfare and Safety of the Racehorse Summit (“Summit”) hosted by Keeneland.
 That meeting, and a second gathering of industry experts in 2008, generated a number of recommendations which the industry has embraced to a large extent.
 The Jockey Club’s Thoroughbred Safety Committee endorsed recommendations of the Summit, and the National Thoroughbred Racing Association’s race track accreditation program is based in part on those recommendations.
 Also, the Summit helped organize the Equine Injury Database™ which is designed to provide the industry much needed epidemiological analysis of trends, aimed at improving injury rates nationally.
-Summits three through seven were held in 2010, 2012, 2014, 2015, 2016 and 2018.
+Summits have been held in 2010, 2012, 2014, 2015, 2016 and 2018.
 The 2020 Summit was a series of webinars which are available on our website.
 The next summit is planned at Keeneland in June of 2022.